Children playing with toys in living room

 In such instances, findings from child development research can provide support.
 With developments emerging from many fields – such as attachment theory and neuroscience – this area can provide new insights and a greater awareness of the impact of early experiences on children’s development.

-This CPD course takes the child development research module of our established Postgraduate Certificate course in Child, adolescent and family mental well-being multidisciplinary practice (D24).
-Delivered in-person at The Tavistock Centre, it provides an opportunity for professionals working with children, adolescents and young people to update their skills and knowledge in this area.
+This CPD course takes the child development research module of our established Postgraduate Certificate course in Child, adolescent and family mental well-being multidisciplinary practice (ED24).
+Newly refreshed and delivered as a live online lecture, it provides an opportunity for professionals working with children, adolescents and young people to update their skills and knowledge in this area.

 Aims and learning objectives